Dayton Taylor × Claude AI

 Scene III

-2:47 AM.
+A quantum microchip.
 The world's smallest fugitive.

 Emmett sits at his desk, head in hands, staring at a holographic face glowing from inside an open fireproof safe